Rationale for the Program

 have shown that a combination of education and face-to-face interaction has a greater impact on changing attitudes than using

 either strategy in isolation.
-Stigma is diminished when someone meets a person with mental illness who contributes to the
+Stigma is diminished when someone meets a person with mental illness who has a job or contributes

 "It gave me a better understanding of people with mental illness.
 I think I will feel much more comfortable around them now."